tryton/trytond/doc/models.rst

 In this example the extended model wants on_change_employee(...) to be called so it adds 'employee' to the on_change attribute of the employee field.
-Notice that only if the the field is modified then `self._reset_columns` is called.
+Notice that only if the the field is modified `self._reset_columns` is called.
 Also notice that a developer should try to make no assumptions about the field so that additional modules could also extend the same field.

 Fields
 ******

-Fields are class attributes which a name that can not start with an underscore.
+Fields are class attributes with a name that can not start with an underscore.

 .. _trytond.model.fields.Boolean:
 .. autoclass:: trytond.model.fields.Boolean